 By the time we reached Panama, the stock market was crashing.
 In Costa Rica, the last stop on our South America trip, we saw tourists wearing masks for the first time.

 We flew back to Boston on March 10.
 Days later, cancellation requests on our Airbnb started flying in.
 We went from 90% occupancy to zero.

 In May, emboldened by the city’s new eviction moratorium, one of our tenants decided to stop paying rent, even though she still had a job.

 By June, every airline had cancelled our summer flights but refused to refund us.
-Our stimulus checks never came, and our health insurance didn’t cover us inside the US.
+Our stimulus checks never came, and our health insurance only covered us outside the US.

-I filed a small claims case against my tenant and won many months later.
+I filed a small claims case against my tenant, which I later won.
 Thankfully she left at the end of her lease and we found new, better tenants.
-Our other tenants continued to pay rent despite the eviction moratorium, but the new law still prompted us to get involved with local government and make our voice heard.

 Aaron contacted the Department of Transportation and EU authorities about the airlines that were withholding refunds, which got us our money back instead of vouchers.

-I also got my mom two free flights from JetBlue in a giveaway for healthcare professionals.
-She’ll be heading to Bozeman, Montana and Yellowstone, normally one of the most expensive domestic flights from the east coast.
+I also got my mom two free flights from JetBlue in a giveaway for healthcare professionals, and we spent lots of time with family, making up for the last few years when we were constantly on the road.

 By September, we’d started taking a few trips again, but only within the US.
 We went to Maine, Chicago, and NYC.
 We picked wild blueberries on a mountaintop in Maine, ate delicious Italian food in Chicago, went to museums, and walked through Central Park without another soul around.
 For the winter, we’re heading to Florida to help our parents furnish a new seasonal rental.